Jesús María District, Lima

-Jesús María is one of the most centrally located districts of Lima, Peru.
-It is an upper class, high-density district and it usually ranks in the top districts with the best quality of life in Peru with an HDI of 0.8372 (2019), only behind the districts of La Molina and Lince.
+Jesús María is a district located in central Lima, Peru.
+It is an upper class, high-density district and it usually ranks in the top districts with the best quality of life in Peru with a Human Development Index (HDI) of 0.8372 (2019), lower only than the districts of La Molina and Lince.

 Jesús María is located 103 meters above sea level and bordered by the districts of Pueblo Libre and Breña District on the west, downtown Lima on the north and east, Lince District on the southeast, and San Isidro and Magdalena del Mar on the south.
 Until 1963, when it was made into a separate district, Jesús María was attached to Lima District.

 History

 In the pre-Conquest period, the area that is now Jesús María was part of the Curacazgo of Guatca.
 The lower end of the Rimac valley was divided among several districts ruled by a lord (curaca), each charged with administering the lands and water along a pre-Inca irrigation network.
 The Curacazgo of Guatca followed the course of the canal known as the Huatica river.
 After passing through what is today La Victoria, the Huatica's main subsidiary canal coursed down what is today Salaverry Avenue in Jesús María and, ultimately, reached the sea at Marbella in Magdalena del Mar district.

-In the Spanish colonial period the area's lands were transferred to Spanish and criollo landlords, becoming haciendas, such as Jesús María, Matalechuza, and Matalechucitas.
-In the 20th Century, as urbanization spread the area was made part of the district of Lima.
+In the Spanish colonial period, the area's lands were transferred to Spanish and criollo landlords, becoming haciendas, such as Jesús María, Matalechuza, and Matalechucitas.
+In the 20th century, as urbanization spread the area was made part of the district of Lima.

 In 1930 its inhabitants decided to formally organize themselves into the Jesús María neighborhood association.
 The following year they established the Pro-Jesús María District Civic Commission, with Mr. Enrique Mafuelo Caceres presiding.

 On December 27, 1955, Congress approved Law 14763, establishing the District of Jesús María, but it was not put into effect.
 Eight years later, on December 17, 1963, President Fernando Belaúnde Terry ratified the law and Jesús María District officially came into existence, although it did not have its own administration until the elections of November 1966, when José Benavides Muñoz was elected its first mayor.